StarGate01/p8b-infinitime/README.md

 ## Compiling

-Use the scripts in `scripts/`.
-First compile InfiniTime (`build_infinitime.sh`) and mcuboot  (`build_mcuboot.sh`), and then compile wasp-os (`build_wasp.sh`).
+Use the scripts in `scripts/`, run `build_all.sh p8` to build all the firmware for the P8 watch.
 The Wasp reloader factory package will package the builds of mcuboot and the Infinitime minimal recovery loader.

+All scripts accept either `pinetime` or `p8` as the first argument (Default: `pinetime`).
+This argument configures the target hardware platform.

-Internally, Infinitime is compiled with these additional arguments: `-DTARGET_DEVICE=P8 -DLF_CLK=RC -DDRIVER_ACC=SC7A20`.
-Yuu can change them in `build_infinitime.sh` if your smartwatch has a different hardware configuration.
+Internally, Infinitime for the P8 is compiled with these additional arguments: `-DTARGET_DEVICE=P8 -DLF_CLK=RC -DDRIVER_ACC=SC7A20`.
+You can change them in `build_infinitime.sh` if your smartwatch has a different hardware configuration.

 ## OTA Stock Upgrade Path: